asen/smg/docs/admin/index.md

 <a name="pre_fetch" />

 - **$pre\_fetch**: pre\_fetch is special and it is not a simple name ->
 value pair.
-A $pre_fetch defines an unique **id** and a **command** to execute, together with an optional **timeout** for the command (30 seconds by default) and an optional "parent" pre_fetch id.
+A $pre\_fetch defines an unique **id** and a **command** to execute, together with an optional **timeout** for the command (30 seconds by default) and an optional "parent" pre\_fetch id.
+In addition pre\_fetch can have a **child\_conc** property (default 1 if not specified) which determines how many threads can execute this pre-fetch child pre-fetches (but not object commands which are always parallelized).
 Pre fetch also supports **notify-xxx**: - these are multiple properties which define monitoring alert notifications (check [monitoring config](#monitoring) for details).
 Note that from the per-leve specifiers only notify-unkn is relevant at this level.
 Here are two example pre_fetch definitions, one referencing the other as a parent:

 <blockquote>
 <pre>